bonomani/devmon/docs/TEMPLATES.md

 - Each line contains two pieces of information:
   - The `index` acts as the key and must remain unique.
 It's a sequence of integers, like a numeric OID, often simply a single integer.
   - The `value` which can be of various types: String, Integer, numeric OID, etc. as defined in SNMP
-- In a `leaf`, as it is a scalar:
+- In a `non-repeater`, as it is a scalar:
   - There is **no** `index`
   - There is only **one** `value`

 Notes:
 - The terminology surrounding OIDs can be confusiong as the term `OID` is used to refer to the `target OID`, the `numeric OID` and also the `index`.
-- If a `leaf` OID does not end with `.0`, indicating it is not a real SNMP scalar, retrieving it results in getting the parent OID that is of type `branch`.
+- If a `non-repeater` OID does not end with `.0`, indicating it is not a real SNMP scalar, retrieving it results in getting the parent OID that is of type `repeater`.
 This behavior is part of SNMP's design...
-- Prefer using the terms `repeater` and `non-repeater` over `branch` and `leaf` as they are self-explanatory.

 ## The transforms file
 The transforms file describes manipulations on SNMP data.